JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 ![speed optimization graph](../../images/newest_speed_test_all_courses.png)

+The initial time of the API to send the 2.2MB of data was `5.209` seconds.

 ### Optimization 1.

 This first optimization was to write it in Rust (opposed to Python), and the first thing I thought of was to actually load then entire JSON entire a global string to save load time later.
 We just return the JSON as `RawJson`, so no serialization has to be done [[1](https://api.rocket.rs/master/rocket/response/content/struct.RawJson)].
 In future, I would like to separate all of these changes to test them individually like use the `Json` type as a return and see how much different it is than `RawJson`.